kushagraSh02/Object-Detection-YOLOv4/README.md

 1. Numpy
 2. openCV

-Note: Put classes, yolov4-tiny.weights and yolov4-tiny files should be put in a folder named dnn_model before running the program
+Note: Put classes, yolov4-tiny.weights and yolov4-tiny files should be put in a folder named "dnn_model" before running the program.